intel/container-experience-kits/docs/sriov.md

 There's also a set of configuration options that are applied in per-node manner.

 First set of variables enables SRIOV for selected network adapters, by setting `iommu_enabled` as `true` and passing names of the physical function interfaces.
 There's also an option to define how many virtual functions should be created for each physical function.
-In below example `dataplane_interfaces` configuration will create 4 VFs for enp175s0f0 PF interface and attach them to vfio-pci driver and 2 VFs for enp175s0f1 PF interface and attach them to kernel mode iavf driver.
-It will also add IOMMU kernel flags, and as a result will reboot the target worker node during deployment.
+In below example dataplane_interfaces configuration will create 6 VFs for 18:00.0 PF interface (PF0) and 4 VFs for 18:00.1 PF interface (PF1).
+VFs will be attached to default driver defined via 'default_vf_driver'.
+In our case to 'iavf' driver for PF0 and to 'vfio_pci' driver for PF1.
+If you need to assign different driver to specific VFs then 'sriov_vfs' section is used.
+It contains list of pairs vf_name and required driver.
+In our case VFs vf_00 and vf_05 are attached to 'vfio_pci' driver for PF0.
+PF1 does not require any specific driver, so 'sriov_vfs' section contains empty list.
+Name of the first VF is 'vf_00', the second VF has name 'vf_01' and so on.
+Name of the last VF is derived from 'sriov_numvfs - 1'.
+In our case 'vf_05'.
+So, for PF0 VFs devices names are vf_00-vf_05, 6 devices in total.
+This configuration will also add IOMMU kernel flags, and as a result will reboot the target worker node during deployment.
 ```
 dataplane_interfaces:
+  - bus_info: "18:00.0"
+    sriov_numvfs: 6
+    default_vf_driver: "iavf"
+    sriov_vfs:
+      vf_00: "vfio-pci"
+      vf_05: "vfio-pci"
-  - name: enp175s0f0
+  - bus_info: "18:00.1"
     sriov_numvfs: 4
-    vf_driver: vfio-pci
-  - name: enp175s0f1
-    sriov_numvfs: 2
-    vf_driver: iavf
+    default_vf_driver: "vfio-pci"
+    sriov_vfs: []
 ```

 Next option defines whether the SRIOV CNI plugin will be installed on the target worker node.
 Setting it to `true` will cause the Ansible scripts to build and install SRIOV CNI plugin in the `/opt/cni/bin` directory on the target server.